mosaicml/composer/composer/algorithms/gyro_dropout/README.md

 ### Implementation Details

 Gyro Dropout is implemented by performing model surgery, which looks for instances of `torch.nn.Dropout`.
-This should be applicable to any model that utilizes a `torch.nn.Dropout`.
+This should be applicable to any model that utilizes `torch.nn.Dropout`.

 ## Suggested Hyperparameters